Alzheimer's and Dementia Home Care Tips for SW Fort Worth/Burleson Families

 When should a person with dementia stop living alone?

-A person with dementia should stop living alone when they can no longer reliably manage their safety and basic needs — including medication management, meal preparation, and avoiding hazards like the stove or wandering outside.
-Specific warning signs include any episode of wandering and becoming lost, leaving the stove on, falls requiring emergency care, significant weight loss, or expressions of fear about being alone.
-At that point, professional in-home care is typically a safer and more sustainable option than continued solo living.
+A person with dementia should stop living alone when they can no longer reliably manage their safety and basic needs.
+Specific warning signs include any episode of wandering and becoming lost, leaving the stove on, falls requiring emergency care, significant weight loss, or expressed fear about being alone.
+At that point, professional in-home care is typically the safest and most sustainable option — and it allows the person to remain in the familiar environment of their own home rather than transition to a facility.

 What is the 90-second rule for dementia patients?

-The 90-second rule refers to the physiological arc of an emotional response: the neurochemical surge that produces agitation or distress in the brain lasts approximately 90 seconds before naturally dissipating, provided the triggering stimulus is not reintroduced.
-In dementia caregiving practice, this means staying calm, redirecting gently, and allowing the emotional wave to pass rather than engaging or escalating.
-It is a practical de-escalation technique used by trained dementia caregivers to resolve agitation and combative episodes quickly and without confrontation.
+The 90-second rule refers to the physiological arc of an emotional response.
+When a person with dementia is triggered into agitation or distress, the neurochemical surge that produces that feeling lasts approximately 90 seconds before naturally dissipating — provided the triggering stimulus is not reintroduced.
+In practice, this means staying calm, redirecting gently, and allowing the emotional wave to pass rather than engaging or escalating.
+It is a practical de-escalation technique used by trained dementia caregivers to resolve agitation quickly and without confrontation.

 Does Medicare cover home care for Alzheimer's patients?

-Medicare may cover medically necessary skilled home health services — such as skilled nursing visits, physical therapy, or wound care — when a physician certifies a homebound status and orders specific skilled services.
-However, Medicare does not cover custodial or personal care services such as bathing assistance, meal preparation, companionship, or supervision for safety — which are among the most frequently needed services for Alzheimer's and dementia
+Medicare may cover medically necessary skilled home health services — such as skilled nursing visits, physical therapy, or wound care — when a physician certifies homebound status and orders specific skilled services.
+However, Medicare does not cover custodial or personal care services such as bathing assistance, meal preparation, companionship, or supervision for safety.
+These are among the most frequently needed services for Alzheimer's and dementia patients.
+Long-term care insurance, VA benefits, and private pay are the most common ways families in Burleson and SW Fort Worth fund ongoing in-home dementia care.
+See our guide on Long-Term Care Insurance and Home Care in SW Fort Worth/Burleson TX for more detail.